Supporting Stroke Survivors

 Speech Group

 A supportive space for people with aphasia to communicate in a safe and encouraging environment.
-Led by at rained volunteer, the group focuses on helping participants gain confidence in speaking.
+Led by a t rained volunteer, the group focuses on helping participants gain confidence in speaking.
 Activities may include guided conversation and word games.
 The goal is to reduce frustration, improve social interaction, and enhance overall communication skills.

 Our Community